« All News

 Chuck Wright has volunteered for multiple positions over the years including key roles for R2W’s large scale Military & Veterans Employment Expos (MVEEs) with the Department of Defense ESGR, Veterans Affairs, Department of Labor, Colorado Department of Labor & Employment, Colorado National Guard, and others.
 We typically provided training and placement services over a 3-day period to about 1,000 to 2,000 active-duty military service members and veterans, and 100 to 200 employers.
 Chuck currently serves as the Chair of the Mentors Committee on R2W’s Board of Directors.
 He leads weekly meetings to coordinate 4 tiers of mentorships ranging from an hour at occasional events to 5-year commitments.
 Chuck is a true Point Of Light adding brilliance to our path forward.

-Larry Gustafson, R2W Director and Legal Advisor
+Larry Gustafson, R2W Treasurer and Legal Advisor

 Larry Gustafson was a close friend of Fran Nixon, Founder.
 He has served as Director and Legal Advisor at R2W for decades and is the principal signature for the company.
 He has held multiple offices over the years and currently serves on the Executive Committee as Treasurer.
 He has tirelessly volunteered thousands of hours and his shining light has guided us to safe waters again and again.
 He is an inspiration for our whole community.
 Larry is a partner at Baum and Gustafson, PC and provides responsive, creative, and knowledgeable representation on business, tax, and estate matters.
 Trusted Business Law Firm Dedicated to Companies and Individuals in Denver, Colorado Since 1979.